Tymee: 2009–2013: Debut, controversy, Must Have Mini Album

-2013–present
+2013–present: Label controversy, name change

 On January 5, 2013, Tymee announced she had left Dline Art Media (her record company) and changed her stage name from E.via to Tymee.
 In a statement posted online, she said that she was in a similar situation as boy group Block B (who were suing their former label, Stardom Entertainment, at the time for inadequate compensation).
-She continued, "Due to financial as well as other realistic difficulties, I’ve decided to take back the music that’s been changed due to my company’s opinions and promote on my own.
+She continued, "Due to financial as well as other realistic difficulties, I've decided to take back the music that's been changed due to my company's opinions and promote on my own.
 [Because of the unspeakable difficulties and unbearable exhaustion I've gone through], I came to this conclusion to save myself from falling apart."
-Tymee's agency claimed they only owed her 2.7 million won, to which she replied, "Though it was difficult to accept that the work I’ve done for the past 2 years only amounted to that much, I restrained myself thinking of the music I’ll be able to do freely in the future."
+Tymee's agency claimed they only owed her 2.7 million won, to which she replied, "Though it was difficult to accept that the work I've done for the past 2 years only amounted to that much, I restrained myself thinking of the music I'll be able to do freely in the future."